 Tourism is a global leisure activity and it is an integral part of social, cultural and physical development in all developing countries.
-It has significantly potential to contribute to the socio-economic aspirations of people living standards in tourist destinations.
-Travelling to nature-based tourist destinations with broad mindset to understand the local community people culture and as well as social & environmental issues is core activity of responsible tourism.
-Measuring tourist's responsible practices at ecotourism destinations is considered as a key indicator and exercise of assuring responsible tourism.
+It has the potential to contribute significantly to the socio-economic aspirations of people living standards in tourist destinations.
+Travelling to nature based tourist destinations with broad mindset to understand the local community people culture and as well as social & environmental issues is core activity of responsible tourism.
+Measuring tourist's responsible behavioral practices at ecotourism destinations is considered as a key indicator and exercise of assuring responsible tourism.
 The tourists need to abide local rules and regulations and avoid damaging the natural environment by exhibiting environmentally responsible behavior.
-This research paper emphasizes the tourist behavioral traits in Kinnerasani wildlife sanctuary ecotourism destination in Badradri Kothagudem district of Telangana for sustainable destination development.
+The Mahavir Harina Vanasthali National Park is one among three National Parks of Telangana.
+It is also a popular ecotourism destination, located at Vanasthalipuram in Hyderabad district.
+This research paper aims at assessment how responsibly the tourists behave at this ecotourism destination for sustainable destination development.

-Key Words: Tourism, Tourist Behavioral Traits, Ecotourism, Kinnerasani Wildlife Sanctuary, Sustainable Destination Development.
+Key Words: Tourism, Tourist Responsible Behavioral Practices, Ecotourism Mahavir Harina Vanasthali National Park.